Wednesday, September 17, 2025

 in Oscar Newman's book Defensible Space

 The program created a neutral space where families could reconnect, rebuild social ties, and eventually launch other community gatherings.
-UBCL became more than just basketball—it opened a pathway for families and neighbors to engage again.
+UBCL became more than just basketball—it opened a pathway for families and neighbours to engage again.

 OTHER EXAMPLES